Hi there Forex Traders!

 7) Break of the bottom or top.
 The break of the bottom or top indicates that a range formation is less likely and that the chances of a reversal occurring are increasing.

 8) Nature of price action.
 Price will move either impulsive or corrective.
 Knowing which is which will help understand the momentum dynamics of the market structure.
-Important aspect to realize is that market can make impulsive corrections (moves with momentum against the trend), and corrective impulses (moves a with little momentum with the trend) as well, although the opposite is most common and likely.
+An important aspect to realize is that the market can make impulsive corrections (moves with momentum against the trend), and corrective impulses (moves a with little momentum with the trend) as well, although the opposite is most common and likely.

 11) Other elements: Ichimoku cloud, oscillator peaks, oscillator crossovers, price breaking through moving averages, Gann angles, Gartley patterns, bands, Bollinger bands, candle highs/lows, etc. Here is an example of master candle setup.